 The comment said, “Thts a LIE.”
 The first thing I noticed was the woman must have been so distraught, she didn’t go back to fix the typo.
 This drew my attention to the comment, as it made me wonder why she wouldn’t go back to correct once posted.
-This picture is what prompted the comment, and I am going to share my experience.
+This meme prompted the comment.

 There are symptoms for me when someone is not having a healthy effect.
 I am normally a happily, fulfilled person, so the red flag is sadness and discontent.
 If I’m feeling sad, then I am allowing someone or something to steal my joy.
 You will see the signs.
 Pay attention to your body language.

-Shut the door.
 The only way it reopens is if we react to someone knocking from the other side.
-Any response prolongs the inevitable for both involved.
-When you have an unhealthy relationship, feel free to tell the person why they are no longer invited to your party called life.
-They may not enjoy this, but that is not your problem.
+Any response prolongs the inevitable.
+When you have an unhealthy relationship, feel free to tell the person why they are no longer invited to be a part of your life.
 You are responsible for your life, not theirs.

 Walk away and don’t look back.